Kennel Cough Cause, Symptoms & Treatment Options

 When to Seek Veterinary Attention

-Watch for indications that your dog isn’t getting better, which could mean complications, such as a more severe infection.
+Watch for signs that your dog isn’t improving, as this could indicate complications, such as a more severe infection.
 If you notice your dog seems to be getting worse rather than better, don’t hesitate to contact your vet.
 Watch for these red flags of a more severe infection.

 Kennel Cough in Puppies and Senior Dogs

-Puppies are vulnerable to a more severe case of kennel cough because their immune systems are fully developed.
-Senior dogs have a decreased immune system, making them at risk for getting sicker with kennel cough.
+Puppies are vulnerable to a more severe case of kennel cough because their immune systems are not fully developed.
+Senior dogs have a decreased immune system, making them more susceptible to complications from kennel cough.
 Be sure to vaccinate your puppy at 8 weeks of age and keep your senior dog up to date on their vaccinations to offset their risk of kennel cough.

 Kennel Cough and Other Health Conditions